Gol

 After

-Using findings from a hybrid card sort around task-management topics, I drafted a sitemap and user flows.
-Below, a before-and-after comparison of my sitemap's evolution.
-I initially planned three navigational levels but after referencing competitor patterns and considering my busy, overwhelmed target users, I switched to a flat navigation providing straightforward access to all pages.
+The evolution of my sitemap tells an important story: I initially planned three navigational levels but after referencing competitor patterns & considering my busy, overwhelmed target users, I switched to a flat navigation providing straightforward access to all pages.

-During the sketching phase, I focused on pages users would see when creating a new goal and browsing the Motivation media library.
+During the sketching phase, I focused on pages users would see when creating a new goal & browsing the Motivation media library.

 Visual Design